Importing transactions

 tax_country The tax country (2-letter ISO code) to be applied to the transaction.

 tax_class Tax code to be applied to the transaction.
-Defaults to your default tax class in the preferences page.
+Defaults to your default tax code in the preferences page.

 payment_date Payment receipt date, only if the document has been paid.
 Must be in the format dd/mm/yyyy.